Luizmeleer/Digital-Clock/README.md

 </div>

 <h2>About:</h2>
  Digital Clock is a project Html, Css and Javascript (My first project using the three lenguages).
-Following a tutorial on YouTube, i thinkthis one project will help beginers, how he also helped me.
-I want to keep updating it.
 <h2>Features:</h2>
 <div>
 -☀️Dark and Light mode🌒;